 - Have a change in a genital sore

 - Have genital itching that does not go away with home care

 - Think you might have a sexually transmitted infection

 - Have pelvic pain, fever, vaginal bleeding, or other new symptoms as well genital sores

 What to Expect at Your Office Visit

-Your health care provider will perform a physical examination.
-The physical examination will usually include a pelvic examination.
-You will be asked questions about your symptoms and medical history.
+Your provider will perform a physical examination.
+The physical exam most often includes a pelvic examination.
+You will be asked about your symptoms and medical history.
 Questions may include:

 - What does the sore look like?
+Where is it located?

 - When did you first notice it?

-- Have you ever had one before?
+- Have you ever had 1 before?

 - How often do you have sexual activity?

-- Do you have painful sexual intercourse?
+- Do you have painful urination or pain during sexual intercourse?

 - Do you have abnormal vaginal drainage?

 Treatment may include medicines that you put on the skin or take by mouth.
 The type of medicine depends on the cause.